zotonic/zotonic/doc/ref/controllers/controller_websocket.rst

 .. include:: meta-websocket.rst

+Controller which opens a WebSocket connection to the browser.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation